lesleyfon/golinks-take-home/README.md

 npm start
 ```

-To intialize the app.
+To initialize the app.
 It will launch the application at `http://localhost:3000` and you are now ready to see organization repositories as well as latest commits for that repository

 ## Built With :